Access the Series: Enrolling now in The Estate Registry. →

 1. Place a large, heavy-bottomed skillet over medium heat.

-2. Pour the ¼ cup of extra virgin olive oil directly into the bottom of the dry pan to warm the lipids.
+2. Pour the ¼ cup of extra virgin olive oil directly into the bottom of the dry pan to warm the oil.

 3. Lay the peeled, whole carrots flat in the skillet, ensuring they are positioned in a single, even layer for uniform cooking.